meefs/prvhash/README.md

 ### Birthday Paradox

-On the Birthday Paradox vs hash collision estimates: while the Birthday Paradox is a good "down-to-earth" model for collision estimation, it may be an "convoluted approach".
+On the Birthday Paradox vs hash collision estimates: while the Birthday Paradox is an adequate "down-to-earth" model for collision estimation, it may be a convoluted approach.
 When hash values are calculated successively, it is expected that each new hash value does not break "uniform distribution" of the set of previously produced hash values.
 This makes the problem of hash collision estimation closer to value collision estimation of PRNG output.

 An open question remains: whether one should talk about "uniform distribution of values" or a "time- and rhythm- dependent collision minimization problem" when analyzing PRNG's uniformness.
-Incidentally, a set of rhythmic (repeating) processes with coprime periods produces a spectrum with the fewest resonant modes, resulting in a flatter, more uniform spectrum.
-Rhythm-dependent collision minimization also touches the ability of a single random number generator to create random sequences in many dimensions (known as k-equidistribution) just by selecting any sequence of its outputs.
+Incidentally, a set of rhythmic (repeating) processes with coprime periods produces a flatter, more uniform spectrum, with the fewest resonant modes.
+Rhythm-dependent collision minimization also touches the ability of a single random number generator to create random sequences, uncorrelated in many dimensions (known as k-equidistribution) just by selecting any sequence of its outputs.

 ### Theory